-The latest legal regulations of the U.S. Food and Drug Administration (FDA) and the European Medical Device Regulation require that all medical products must bear UDI marks, with implementation deadlines that vary according to the risk class of the device.
+The latest legal regulations of the U.S. Food and Drug Administration (FDA) and the European Medical Device Regulation require that all medical products have to bear UDI marks, with implementation deadlines that vary according to the risk class of the device.

 An application case study with a detailed description of the durability test on reusable surgical instruments is available for free download at www.fobalaser.com.

 For more information about Add'n Solutions, please visit www.addn-solutions.de/en.